Cart 0

 What’s Involved With Serving On The Board?

-The level of dedication to our mission is impressive when it comes to the Executive Board.
-The average Executive Board Member will volunteer their time up to 15 hours per month on tasks for the organization, exploring potential new projects, optimizing the organization’s operations, and in helping our Chapter Boards execute the organization’s mission.
+The level of dedication to our mission is impressive when it comes to the Board.
+The average Board Member will volunteer their time up to 15 hours per month on tasks for the organization, exploring potential new projects, optimizing the organization’s operations, and in helping our Chapter Boards execute the organization’s mission.
 On top of volunteering at events and completing organizational tasks, board members are expected to attend a minimum of one board meeting each month.

 If you see them around, thank them for their work!